florimondmanca/www/content/articles/2019/08/introduction-to-asgi-async-python-web.md

 Let's take a look at the 3 arguments:

 - `scope` is a dictionary that contains information about the incoming request.
 Its contents vary between [HTTP](https://asgi.readthedocs.io/en/latest/specs/www.html#connection-scope) and [WebSocket](https://asgi.readthedocs.io/en/latest/specs/www.html#id1) connections.
-- `receive` is an asynchronous function used to receive _ASGI event messages_.
+- `receive` is an asynchronous function used to receive ASGI event messages.
 - `send` is an asynchronous function used to send ASGI event messages.

 In essence, these arguments allow you to `receive()` and `send()` data over a communication channel maintained by the protocol server, as well as know in what context (or `scope`) this channel was created.